-If there's a unit that you'd like to turn off for your students, such as an English Literature text that your class isn't studying yet, your Head of Department can do this from My Educake.
+If there's a unit that you'd like to turn off for your students, such as an English Literature or history option that your class isn't studying, your Head of Department can do this from My Educake.
 Here's how:

 On your My Educake page, scroll down to the course you'd like to customise and click "Manage Content".
 It looks like this: